EYHN/hexo-helper-live2d/readme.md

 > To use settings in Chinese, please have a look at Chinese document.

 - `model`: The model that you are willing to show. default: z16
+  - Epsilon2.1
   - Gantzert_Felixander
+  - haru01
+  - haru02
+  - haruto
+  - hibiki
-	- Epsilon2.1
+  - hijiki
-	- haru
+  - koharu
   - miku
+  - nico
   - ni-j
-	- nico
+  - nipsilon
   - nito
-	- nipsilon
-	- nietzsche
   - shizuku
+  - tororo
   - tsumiki
+  - Unitychan
   - wanko
   - z16
-	- hibiki
-	- koharu
-	- haruto
-	- Unitychan
-	- tororo
-	- hijiki

-Attention! **The path of the model's json must be `node_modules/hexo-helper-live2d/assets/{name}/{name}.model.json`**

 - `width`: The width of your model. default: 150
 - `height`: The height of your model. default: 300